mnswdhw/PFSL/README.md

 ### Setting 6

-Command: `python PFSL_Setting124.py --dataset cifar10 --setting setting1 --datapoints 150 --pretrained --model resnet18 -c 10 --batch_size 64 --test_batch_size 512 --epochs 100`
+Command: `python PFSL_DR.py --pretrained --model resnet18 -c 10 --batch_size 64 --test_batch_size 512 --epochs 50`

+Average test accuracy for clients having the APTOS dataset and clients having the EyePACS dataset is noted separately.
+Also, F1 Score for one representative client from each group is noted.
+The command above outputs these metrics for the epoch in which the maximum average test accuracy of all the clients is achieved.

 Final Output <br/>
+* Epoch: 50, Iteration: 8/8
+* Time taken for this run 75.75171089967093 mins
+* Time taken for this run 75.75171089967093 mins
+* Maximum Personalized Average Test Acc: 79.24868724385246
+* Maximum Personalized Average Train Acc: 97.85606971153845
+* Client0 F1 Scores: 0.772644561137067
+* Client5 F1 Scores:0.5906352306590767
+* Personalized Average Test Accuracy for Clients 0 to 4 ": 85.21932633196721
+* Personalized Average Test Accuracy for Clients 5 to 9": 73.27804815573771